opentoonz/opentoonz_docs/source/creating_movements.rst

     Do any of the following:

-    - Use the option button ( |Toonz71_303| ) to choose which tool options have to be displayed: only selected items will be displayed.
+    - Use the option button (|option|) to choose which tool options have to be displayed: only selected items will be displayed.

-    - Use the lock button ( |Toonz71_304| ) to choose which transformations have to be locked while transforming the object: only selected items will be locked.
+    - Use the lock button (|lock|) to choose which transformations have to be locked while transforming the object: only selected items will be locked.

 .. _changing_columns_stacking_order: